 Since bread had last been baked the building was used solely for storage and it had deteriorated and fallen into disrepair.
 Next to this building was a workshop which was probably used by James Farindon as a cobblers or shoe-making shop.
 By 1850 he had taken over from his father-in-law, James Humphrey, as grocer at the village store (now Zieglers) and his family remained there until Alfred Dean took over in the 1890s.

 In 1988 the Weald & Downland Open Air Museum, led by Richard Harris, systematically dismantled both buildings.
 A detailed drawing was completed and every brick, stone and tile was numbered to coincide with the drawing.
-Polyurethane was pumped into the oven and as the bricks were removed the perfect pattern was created by the mould.
+Polyurethane was pumped into the oven and as the bricks were removed the perfect pattern was created by the mold.
 Mortar was analysed to establish exactly where the sand came from.

 The buildings still remains in the museum’s collection waiting to be re-erected and the bakehouse is illustrated in the book entitled ‘Building History, Weald & Downland Open Air Museum, 1970-2010 – the first forty years’ edited by Diana Zeuner.